SerMirak/Cat-Dispenser/README.md

 - **Electronics:**
   - ESP32-S3 microcontroller for global control and connectivity.
-  - Ultrasonic sensor to detect treat levels.
+  - Ultrasonic Ranger to detect treat levels.
-  - Servo motor to activate the dispensing mechanism.
+  - Stepmotor to activate the dispensing mechanism.
+  - LED to indicate distributor status.
+  - The OLED screen displays the scheduled times for the three meals, the current time, and if it is well-connected to blynk.
+  - Button for manual dispensing.
+  - External power supply to provide a stable power supply for the motor.
 - **3D Printing:**
   - Structure and reservoir printed using PLA filament for lightweight and durable design.
 - **Programming:**